-The ACT-CA is a three-year pilot program that engages cities in strategies to reduce the prevalence of adverse childhood experiences, building on the national ACT Initiative prioritizing children's health in more than a dozen U.S. cities.
-The ACT-CA partnered with Community Partners, Public Health Advocates, and the University of California, Los Angeles (UCLA), Center for Healthier Children, Families, and Communities, to set in motion a broad social movement focused on the wellbeing of children and families, establishing an infrastructure supporting its statewide deployment.
-By increasing the capacity of communities to address the root determinants of health, ACT-CA provided a replicable, evidence-based model, that could bolster Accountable Health Communities, First 5 early childhood initiatives, and MHSA prevention efforts.
+The ACT-CA was a three-year MHSA-funded pilot program that engaged cities in strategies to reduce the prevalence of adverse childhood experiences (ACEs), building on the national ACT Initiative prioritizing children's health in more than a dozen U.S. cities.
+The ACT-CA partnered with Community Partners, Public Health Advocates (PHA), and the University of California, Los Angeles (UCLA), Center for Healthier Children, Families, and Communities, to set in motion a broad social movement focused on the wellbeing of children and families, establishing an infrastructure supporting its statewide deployment.
+By increasing the capacity of communities to address the root determinants of health, ACT-CA provided a replicable, evidence-based model, that can bolster Accountable Health Communities, First 5 early childhood initiatives, and MHSA prevention efforts.